stephane-caron/quasistatic-stair-climbing/README.md

-# Humanoid Stair Climbing based on dedicated Plane Segment Estimation and Multi-contact Motion Generation
+# Supervoxel Plane Segmentation and Multi-Contact Motion Generation for Humanoid Stair Climbing

 Source code for the motion-planning part of the [paper](https://scaron.info/research/ijhr-2016.html).